What You Need to Know About R-410A Refrigerant for Air Conditioning Systems

-Beginning January 1, 2010 the EPA requires R-410A (also known by the brand names Puron, SUVA and GENTRON AZ-20) refrigerant in air conditioning and heat pump systems.
-This means that all new air conditioning and heat pump equipment produced in or imported to the U.S. must use R-410A or another non-ozone depleting refrigerant.
+On January 1, 2010 the EPA began requiring R-410A (also known by the brand names Puron, SUVA and GENTRON AZ-20) refrigerant in air conditioning and heat pump systems.
+This means that all air conditioning and heat pump equipment produced in or imported to the U.S. must use R-410A or another non-ozone depleting refrigerant.

 Note: The price of these phased out coolants and R-22 system parts will continue to rise as their availability decreases, and may take longer to acquire.